shakes76/PatternAnalysis-2024/recognition/SegmentProstate_s4648123/README.md

 - Mathplotlib 3.9.2
 - nibabel 5.3.2

-After the imports in config.py, you will find several user-defined parameters that can be adjusted as needed:
+In config.py, you will find several user-defined parameters that can be adjusted as needed:
 ```python
 # user defined parameters
 IMAGE_DIR="/home/groups/comp3710/HipMRI_Study_open/semantic_MRs"